 Madderlake began in New York’s West Village and ultimately relocated to an 1840’s firehouse on the Williamsburg waterfront in Brooklyn with outposts in Aspen and Marfa.
-Founded in 1975 by architect Tom Pritchard, early projects include two collaborations with Tod Williams, a home for American Ballet Theater in a former equestrian riding facility high above Central Park and his design for the Rubber House, an assemblage of sculptural forms sheathed in black rubber.
-Landscape design grew in conjunction with architecture as Madderlake’s projects expanded across the country and into Canada.
+Founded in 1975 by architect Tom Pritchard, early projects include two collaborations with Tod Williams, a home for American Ballet Theater in a former equestrian riding facility high above Central Park and his design for The Rubber House, an assemblage of sculptural forms sheathed in black rubber.
+The Rubber House remains a unique and audacious work frequently featured in publications.
+Landscape design grew in conjunction with architecture as projects expanded across the country.

 Garrison House: a monumental architectural-concrete indoor swimming pool and guest room addition.

 Rhinebeck Barn: a sleek modern loft carefully inserted into a spectacular 1880’s barn.

 Rhinebeck Estate: an ongoing, evolving master plan for grounds and gardens.